-"Also listed in this document is Coast Transit Authority's Program of Projects that are funded by the Federal Transit Administration.
-The public meetings/comment period will satisfy the public participation requirements for the FTA Section 5307 and 5309 POP notice.
-The proposed CTA Program of projects will be final unless revised as a result of public comment."
+"The TIP includes the FTA Program of Projects (POP) that are funded by the Federal Transit Administration.
+The public meetings/comment period will satisfy the public participation requirements for the FTA Section 5307 and 5309 Program of Projects (POP) notice.
+The proposed POP will be final unless revised as a result of public comment."